airbnb/javascript/README.md

   - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.

+  - Include the name of someone you can refrence to aid in either the `FIXME` or `TODO`.
+Usually, if you are the one writing the `TODO` or `FIXME`, you should refrence yourself.

   - Use `// FIXME:` to annotate problems.

     ```javascript
     function Calculator() {

-      // FIXME: shouldn't use a global here
+      // FIXME (John Adams): shouldn't use a global here
       total = 0;

       return this;